arief25ramadhan/vehicle-tracking-counting/README.md

-**Vehicle Tracking and Counting Using Yolo V8 and DeepSORT**
+# Vehicle Tracking and Counting Using Yolo V8 and DeepSORT

-**Introduction:**
-This document provides an overview of a vehicle tracking project utilizing YOLOv8 (You Only Look Once version 8) for object detection and DeepSORT (Deep Simple Online and Realtime Tracking).
+In this project, we will perform vehicle tracking and counting using YOLOv8 and DeepSORT (Deep Simple Online and Realtime Tracking).

-**Objective:**
-The main goal of this project is to develop a robust system for real-time vehicle tracking in video streams or recorded footage.
-By leveraging deep learning-based object detection and tracking algorithms, the system aims to accurately identify and track vehicles in various scenarios.
+## 1. Installation

 **Dependencies:**
 - Python 3.x